kaberege2/alx_travel_app_0x03/alx_travel_app/README.md

-# 🧭 ALX Travel App - Milestone 3: Listings and Bookings API
+# 🧭 ALX Travel App - Milestone 3: Listings, Bookings & Payments API

-This milestone focuses on building API endpoints for managing **Listings** and **Bookings** using Django REST Framework (DRF), with Swagger documentation support for testing and exploration.
+This milestone extends the Travel App with **payment initiation** for bookings and **automated confirmation emails** using Celery.

 ## 🚀 Project Overview

-This is **Milestone 3** of the ALX Travel App series.
 In this stage, we:

-- Created RESTful API endpoints for Listings and Bookings.
+- Built CRUD API endpoints for **Listings** and **Bookings**.
+- Added **payment initiation endpoint** for bookings.
+- Integrated **Celery** to send booking confirmation emails asynchronously.
-- Used `ModelViewSet` from DRF to enable full CRUD support.
+- Used `ModelViewSet` for RESTful API endpoints.
-- Registered all endpoints under `/api/` using a router.
 - Integrated Swagger (drf-yasg) for auto-generated API documentation.

 ---